gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->

+We can see that tree balancing and tree height have a close relationship.

+To find the height we need to count how many levels of nodes there are in a tree.

 ### !challenge

 * type: code-snippet